esprimo/docker-grav/README.md

 **Note:** This is most likely not something you want to put in production.

 ## Add grav project
-It requires a mounted folder called "data" and init should be another folder called "htdocs".
+It requires a mounted folder called "data" and in it should be another folder called "htdocs".
 ```sh
 $ mkdir -p data/htdocs